stitchdata/docs/_replication/extraction/selecting-data/syncing-database-views.md

         content: |
           Next, you'll define the Primary Key setting for the view.
 There are two options:

-          - **No Primary Key:** The view will be replicated using [Append-Only Replication]({{ link.replication.append-only | prepend: site.baseurl }}).
-Existing rows will not be updated, and any new rows will be appended to the end of the table.
+          - **No Primary Key:** Without a Primary Key, data will be loaded using [Append-Only Loading]({{ link.destinations.storage.loading-behavior | prepend: site.baseurl }}), even if your destination is configured to use Upsert Loading.
+This means that existing rows will not be updated, and any new rows will be appended to the end of the table.

           - **Custom Primary Key:** If selected, the field or fields you define will be used as the view's Primary Keys.
 To add additional fields, click the **Add** button.
+If your destination is configured to use [Upsert Loading]({{ link.destinations.storage.loading-behavior | prepend: site.baseurl }}), records will be de-duped during loading.

           **Note**: You can change the Primary Key setting - including adding or removing fields to the Custom Primary Key - at any time, but doing so will require a full re-replication of the view.
 This is to ensure that there aren't any gaps in the data.